 terminations more powerful by concretizing gains through action.

 Different ways to concretize thoughts and feelings will be explored.

 I am an experienced LCSW, Certified Practitioner and PAT of

-Psychodrama wtih more than 20 years of experience
+Psychodrama wtih 23 years of experience working with individuals,

-a wide variety of issues.
-I have supervised (certified in NJ)
+variety of issues.
+I have supervised (in NJ) social workers, family